carbon-language/carbon-lang/llvm/lib/Target/README.txt

 Alternatively, we should use a small amount of base-offset alias analysis to make it so the scheduler doesn't need to hold all the loads in regs at once.

 //===---------------------------------------------------------------------===//

-We should extend parameter attributes to capture more information about pointer parameters for alias analysis.
-Some ideas:

-1. Add a "nocapture" attribute, which indicates that the callee does not store the address of the parameter into a global or any other memory location visible to the callee.
-This can be used to make basicaa and other analyses more powerful.
-It is true for things like memcpy, strcat, and many other things, including structs passed by value, most C++ references, etc.
-2. Generalize readonly to be set on parameters.
-This is important mod/ref info for the function, which is important for basicaa and others.
-It can also be used by the inliner to avoid inserting a memcpy for byval arguments when the function is inlined.

-These functions can be inferred by various analysis passes such as the globalsmodrefaa pass.
-Note that getting #2 right is actually really tricky.
-Consider this code:

-struct S;  S G;
-void caller(S byvalarg) { G.field = 1; ... }
-void callee() { caller(G); }

-The fact that the caller does not modify byval arg is not enough, we need to know that it doesn't modify G either.
-This is very tricky.

-//===---------------------------------------------------------------------===//